drawwithcode/2016-team-work-group-08/README.md

 Each one of us developed a different sort of interaction with the computer that could better represent each of our decontextualizations.
 All through JavaScript.

-### CHALLENGES

-### DIFFICULTIES

-The main challenges where linked to the partial knowledge of coding in JavaScript, especially the connection and execution of commands following the activations of a specific event or interaction.

 ## Price

 My project aims to presente the turnover around the iPhones.
 And it’s huge.
 Through a simple metaphor, selling a good swiping within a cash register (and earring the familiar sound) I want to make the user feel the complexity and the huge number of it.

+The main challenges where linked to the partial knowledge of coding in JavaScript, especially the connection and execution of commands following the activations of a specific event or interaction.

 ## Length